 How are facial peels applied?

 You shouldn’t use them too frequently, because you need to respect your natural processes of cellular regeneration.
-That’s why we recommend using one no more than once a week.
+That’s why we recommend using them no more than once a week.

 Dry skin needs to be exfoliated much more gently, and it should only be done every fifteen days.
 That’s why we have based this recipe on sodium bicarbonate, which has a very fine texture and is also alkalizing, perfect for facial skin and sensitive areas.

-Skin with acne needs to be treated very delicately, because acne is small inflammation.
-It’s also a good idea to habitually clean the area to help eliminate and filth.
+Skin with acne needs to be treated very delicately, because acne is a small inflammation.
+It’s also a good idea to habitually clean the area to help eliminate and dirt.

 Use sodium bicarbonate mixed with aloe vera gel, a few drops of coconut oil and a few drops of tea tree essential oil or palmarosa.

-Mix with the coconut oil and as another option, you could also add rosemary essential oil, which will help even further activate circulation.
+Mix with the coconut oil and as another option, you could also add rosemary essential oil, which will help even further to activate your circulation.